 There are plenty of decision makers in different departments influencing the final decision and introducing additional requirements or constraints.
 This slow pace and the belated payments are the two main challenges we’ve had with enterprises.

 Procedures And Processes

 Small businesses are often chaotic and unstructured.
-They’re still molding, adjusting the product-market fit, aligning to the business expectations.
+They’re still molding, adjusting the product-market fit, and aligning to the business expectations.